dotCMS/core/projects/dotcms-field-elements/src/components/dot-textarea/readme.md

 ### `reset() => void`

-Reset properties of the filed, clear value and emit events.
+Reset properties of the field, clear value and emit events.

 #### Returns